New downtown official follows her heart back to Hastings

 She will work closely with Randy Chick, the longtime CRA executive director and former longtime BID director, on those joint projects.

-One major undertaking Arrington-Williams currently iks working on through the BID is the grant process for the creation of a Creative District Designation for Hastings through the Nebraska Arts Council.
+One major undertaking Arrington-Williams currently is working on through the BID is the grant process for the creation of a Creative District Designation for Hastings through the Nebraska Arts Council.

 According to the Nebraska Arts Council website, creative districts are designated cultural and economic areas where innovation flourishes and neighborhoods come together in the name of art.